Solving my Image Dimension Problem with an Eleventy Transform

 After an overnight break I decided to go up a level and just ask Copilot for what I wanted :) This was the simple prompt, focusing just on the outcome:

-write an eleventy transform that will automatically add height and width attributes to any found in the HTML source
+write an eleventy transform that will automatically add height and width attributes to any image found in the HTML source

 This worked and with only minimal adjustments got me exactly what I needed!